HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Conclusion

 \section{Conclusion}

 In this work, we propose to learn Hybrid Actor-Critic Maps with reinforcement learning for non-prehensile manipulation.
 The learned policy shows complex object interactions and strong generalization across unseen object categories.
-Limitations of our method include relying on point cloud registration to estimate the object-goal transformation, requiring relatively accurate camera calibration and the contact location being limited to observed part of the object.
-The proposed method has the potential to be extended and used in a wider variety of manipulation tasks.
-For example, we may expand the method to include not just non-prehensile actions but also grasping.
-We hope the proposed method and the experimental results can pave the way for future work on more skillful robot manipulation over a diverse set of objects.
+Our method achieves a significantly higher success rate than alternative action representations, with a larger performance gap for more difficult task variants.
+In addition, it would be interesting to explore alternative 3D representations other than point clouds such as implicit representation~\citep{ha2022deep, simeonov2021neural}.
+We hope the proposed method and the experimental results can pave the way for future work on more skillful robot manipulation over diverse objects.